PacktPublishing/Modern-Python-Cookbook-Second-Edition/README.rst

     - ``tox`` (or ``tox -e py38,network``) will run all tests.

-    - ``tox -e py38`` will run the tests that do not need an internet connection.
+    - ``tox -e py38`` will run the subset of tests that do not need an internet connection.

 6. Windows.